 The Researcher found 30 errors in the graduate student's thesis proposals.
 They are categorized into Addition, Omission, and Substitution errors..
 The Researcher found ten types of Addition errors, such as 1) Addition "the" before the adjective, 2) Addition "the" before adverb, 3) Addition "the" before plurals noun 4) Addition "the" before noun in unspecific reference 5) Addition "the" before abstract noun 6) Addition "an" before an uncountable noun, 7) Addition "an" before verb 8) Addition "an" before adjective 9) Addition "a" before uncountable noun 10) Addition "a" before adjective.
-In Omission, the Researcher found 1) Omission "a" in specific reference 2) Omission "a" before noun phrase in specific reference 5) Omission "a" in classifying or generic 6) Omission "a" before noun phrase classifying or generic 7) Omission "a" in specific reference 8) Omission "a" before noun phrase in specific reference 9) Omission "an" in unspecific reference 10) Omission "the" before superlative 11) Omission "the" before ordinal number 12) Omission "the" in anaphoric use of "the" in Indirect anaphoric 15) Omission "the" in Cataphoric 16) Omission "the" before noun phrase in Cataphoric 17) Omission "the" in situation the use of "the" 18) Omission "the" before noun phrase in situation the use of "the".
+In Omission, the Researcher found 1) Omission "a" in specific reference 2) Omission "a" before noun phrase in specific reference 3) Omission "a" in unspecific reference 4) Omission "a" before noun phrase classifying or generic 7) Omission "an" in specific reference 8) Omission "an" before noun phrase in specific reference 9) Omission "an" in unspecific reference 10) Omission "the" before superlative 11) Omission "the" before ordinal number 12) Omission "the" in anaphoric use of "the" 13) Omission "the" before noun phrase in anaphoric use of "the" 14) Omission "the" in Indirect anaphoric 15) Omission "the" in Cataphoric 16) Omission "the" before noun phrase in Cataphoric 17) Omission "the" in situation the use of "the" 18) Omission "the" before noun phrase in situation the use of "the".

 Lastly the Substitution errors include; 1) Substitution "a" instead "the" in specific reference and 2) Substitution "the" instead "a" in unspecific reference There are 388 errors in 12 thesis proposals; 388 errors are divided into 30 types of errors.
 The first finding is in the addition category.
 The Researcher found 87 errors, 22%, and 10 types of errors in Addition.
 The Addition is caused by unnecessary items/words in the sentence (Ellis, 1994).
 The Addition was the second most frequent Error in thesis proposals.
 Pasaribu (2021) found the second-highest frequency of errors in Addition.
 According to Pasaribu (2021), when ESP learners add unnecessary words/items in the target language, often occur due to interference from the target language.
 Furthermore, the subcategory of unspecific reference error is divided into 2 types: before the noun and noun phrase.
 In this subcategory, the Researcher found errors in the addition and omission categories, such as Addition "the" before noun in unspecific reference with 23 frequency of errors.
 ESP students applied the definite article to unspecified nouns, causing the Addition Error.
-Omission, "a" in unspecific reference with a frequency of 15 and 5% of errors, Omission "a" before noun phrases in unspecific reference with a frequency of 19 with 6%. and Omission "a" in unspecific reference with a frequency of 8 with 3%.
+Omission, "a" in unspecific reference with a frequency of 15 and 5% of errors, Omission "a" before noun phrases in unspecific reference with a frequency of 19 with 6%. and Omission "an" in unspecific reference with a frequency of 19 with 6%. and Omission "an" in unspecific reference with a frequency of 8 with 3%.
 According to Biber et al. (1999) indefinite articles are used before unspecified nouns.
 The English Language.